Plants Commonly Used in Herbal Teas

 Skullcap

 Skullcap is a member of the mint family with a long history in traditional herbal practices.
-Its delicate leaves are commonly prepared as herbal infusions and enjoyed as part of reflective tea rituals.
+Its leaves are often steeped on days when life leaves the mind spinning.
+With its earthy flavor, Skullcap blends beautifully with Lemon Balm or Chamomile.

 Read Plant Profile →